ucsb-cs16/w24/syllabus.md

         </ul>
   </li>

 <li><strong>(5) Exams</strong>&mdash;There are two exams in this course— a midterm and a final.
-No makeups will be given for the final exam.
+No makeups will be given for neither exams.
 Please make sure that you have no conflicts with the final if you are taking this course.</li>